A Rat infestation brings a host of problems, none of which you need!

 Sealing your cavity walls is expensive, but it will seal off one of the most common places for Rats to use.

-Cavity walls offer Rats an excellent, predator-free journey through to every single part of your home.
+Cavity walls offer Rats an excellent, predator-free journey through every part of your home.
 Sealing your cavity walls will stop Rats from moving freely and safely through your home.

 It involves spraying a filler between each wall, and it is expensive because it needs to be completed by a professional.
 Is it worth the extra cost?
-It depends on how often your home is invaded by Rats!
+It depends on how often Rats invade your home!

-If you follow the 7 steps above, then you will be much more confident that you are able to prevent Rats from entering your home.
+If you follow the 7 steps above, you will be more confident that you can prevent rats from entering your home.

 Whilst it is a huge challenge to completely remove the chances of a Rat getting into your home, you can move the odds well into your favor.